List of Xbox 360 retail configurations: Xbox 360

 The Xbox 360 (also known as Pro or Premium and packaged as simply Xbox 360 with the subheading "Go Pro") included all the features of the Xbox 360 Core (with the exception of the disc tray which is silver instead of white) and included a hybrid composite/component cable with optional optical out instead of the composite A/V cable included with the Core.
 This model also included a detachable hard disk drive (initially 20 GB, while later models had 60 GB) to store downloaded content, provide compatibility with original Xbox games, and store game data.
-The included hard drive came with game demos, video clips and a free Live Arcade game, Hexic HD.
+The included hard drive came with game demos, video clips and the free Xbox Live Arcade game Hexic HD.
 In July 2007, this version of the Xbox 360 began appearing with the Zephyr motherboard (the motherboard used in the Elite) which features an HDMI output and an improved GPU heatsink.
 Although this model did include an HDMI output, it did not come with an HDMI cable.
 Starting at the end of September 2007, the newest systems were shipped with the new "Falcon" motherboard.
 This motherboard includes the new 65 nm CPUs, making them quieter and cooler than the older systems.
 On August 1, 2008, the 20 GB version was discontinued and was replaced by a 60 GB HDD model at the same price.
 Holiday 2007 consoles were bundled with Forza Motorsport 2 and Marvel: Ultimate Alliance.
 Holiday 2008 consoles were bundled with Lego Indiana Jones: The Original Adventures and Kung Fu Panda.
 Price cuts that took effect on September 4, 2008 reduced the price from $349.99 to $299.99.
 The Xbox 360 configuration, following its discontinuation, retailed for $250 until stocks were exhausted.